mwambajoakim/alx-low_level_programming/README.md

 Besides `malloc()` and `free()`, there are other functions that can be used to allocate memory in C. In this project I look at `realloc()` and `calloc()` functions

 ## 0x0D-preproocessor
 Directives that are used in C programming to make work easier.

+## 0x0E-structures_typedef
+Structures help to hold different datatypes all together and typedef is used to make synonyms of datatypes